bartongroup/Colabfold_batch_installer/README.md

 1. Obtain a copy of this repository either using git i.e.
 `git clone git://github.com/bartongroup/JCA_colabfold_batch.git`
 or by downloading a release tarball from the link on the right under 'Releases'.
 Copy this tarball onto the cluster filesystem and extract with
-`tar zxvf xxxxxx.tar.gz`
+`tar zxvf v1.5.2-beta1.tar.gz`

 2. Change into the directory which is created by step 1 - this will have the repository name if cloned from git, or the version number if obtained from a Release tarball.
+a)  From a repository clone:
-`cd Colabfold_batch_installer`  or `cd v1.5.2`
+`cd Colabfold_batch_installer`
+b) From a release tarball:
+`cd Colabfold_batch_installer-1.5.2-beta1`

 3. Run the setup script:
 `./setup.sh`